 About the Center

-As a Water Resources research Institute, the Ohio Water Resources Center (WRC) is the federally-authorized and state-designated Water Resources Research Institute for the State of Ohio.
+Part of National Institutes for Water Resources, the Ohio Water Resources Center is the federally-authorized and state-designated Water Resources Research Institute for the State of Ohio.
 Over the past decade, we have provided research funding for over 50 water related projects.
-The impact of the Ohio WRC spans the entire State, funding and managing research projects at many Ohio universities.
-These funds, although small in scope, provide critical support needed to seed innovative research ideas and provide crucial education for undergraduate, master’s, and PhD student researchers.
+The impact of the Ohio WRC spans the entire State, funding and supporting research projects at many Ohio universities.
+These funds, although small in scope, provide critical support needed to seed innovative research ideas and provide crucial education for undergraduate, masters, and PhD student researchers.
 Thus, within the State of Ohio, the Ohio WRC has a unique and important role to foster the development of water resources expertise.
 Majority of supported students continue on in water-related fields.

 Currently, Ohio WRC activities focus around the issues of water quality, water technologies, and water and energy.
 Ohio WRC directors and associate director are active participants in many important local and national organizations that deal with water issues research, education and policy decisions.
 In addition to supporting research, the Ohio WRC participates in and hosts a variety of water-related seminars, conferences and outreach programs.
 Ohio WRC’s community outreach efforts to the younger generations include sponsorship of the Ohio Water Education Program and Project WET, and participation in the Central Ohio Children’s Water Festival.

 For more about the activities and focus of the Ohio WRC, read our 2018- 2022 strategic plan.